buggyrace/buggy-race-server/tech_notes/content/tech-notes/secret-key.md

 so that's OK.
 But that's quite a risky assumption, so be aware that _in general_ putting passwords or secrets in your source code is discouraged.

-For CS1999 it's OK for your project's secret key to be in the code, partly because it's a development exercise, but mainly because you're the only person running it, on your own machine.
+For this project it's OK for your project's secret key to be in the code, partly because it's a development exercise, but mainly because you're the only person running it, on your own machine.

 ---